avzamal/BI_2020-2021_Python/README.md

-Here you can find my first calculator
+Here you can find my first calculator and unit converter